Kepler homers and Twins beat Cubs and Darvish 4-0

 CHICAGO (AP) — Max Kepler homered, José Berríos threw six shutout innings to outduel Yu Darvish and the Minnesota Twins beat the Chicago Cubs 4-0 on Sunday night.

 Kepler had three hits and Josh Donaldson added two for the Twins, who took two of three from the NL Central-leading Cubs.

 After winning the AL Central last year, Minnesota clinched its second straight postseason berth on Saturday and trails the Chicago White Sox by two games in the division.

+“We had good competitive at-bats all night,” Twins manager Rocco Baldelli said. “(Darvish is) good at what he does, but I don’t think we made it easy on him tonight.
+He made mistakes.
+We hit some balls well and really forced him to work because if you don’t force him to work, he’ll throw into the eighth inning without much problem or hesitation.”

 The Cubs scored just two runs in the series and maintain a 3 1/2-game lead over St. Louis in the NL Central.
 Chicago had won five of six.